Plot lines, polygons, and symbols in 2-D

 Will not place labels where the line’s radius of curvature is less than min_rad [Default is 0].

-Saves line label x, y, and text to file [Line_labels.txt].
-Use +T to save x, y, angle, text instead.
+Save line label x, y, angle, text to file [Line_labels.txt].

-Specifies how many (x,y) points will be used to estimate label angles [Default is 10].
+Specify how many (x,y) points will be used to estimate smooth label angles [Default is 10].

-Note: By placing -Sq options in the segment header you can change the quoted text attributes on a segment-by-segment basis.
+Note: By placing -Sq options in the segment headers that differ from the one on the command line you can change the quoted text attributes on a segment-by-segment basis.

-The final type of embellished line is called a decorated line.
-It is a hybrid between a front and quoted lines in that it offers symbols similar to a front but the placement can be specified in ways similar to the quoted line:
+The final type of embellished line is called a decorated line (-S~).
+It is a hybrid between a front and quoted lines in that it offers symbols similar to a front but the placement can be specified in ways similar to the quoted line.
+However, no built-in clipping exists, such as for quoted lines:

 - ddist[c|i|p] or Ddist[d|e|f|k|m|M|n|s]